Frequently Asked Questions

 Where can I eat on campus?

 Dining at Duquesne offers students an extensive selections of eateries on campus.
 In the Duquesne Union, students can find Options Food Court on the 5th Floor where they serve wraps, fresh deli sandwiches, hot onion rings and fries.
-On the 1st Floor of the Union is The Off Ramp, or "Framp," another favorite place to relax, watch television, eat pizza, made-to-order sandwiches or fresh salads.
+On the 1st Floor of the Union is The Incline, another favorite place to relax, watch television, eat pizza, made-to-order sandwiches or fresh salads.
 However, by far most heavily visited cafeteria is the Fr.
 Sean Hogan Dining Center on the 2nd Floor of Towers Living Learning Center.
 Here students take advantage of the all-you-can-eat buffet cooking and desserts.
 Other on-campus dining centers include the Red Ring Restaurant and several convenient store locations.
 With all the options spread across campus, no student ever goes hungry at Duquesne!

 What ecumenical and interfaith opportunities are available?

-Spiritan Campus Ministry is part of the Office of Mission and Identity and plays a significant roll in upholding the Duquesne ideals documented in the Mission Statement.
+Spiritan Campus Ministry is part of the Division of Mission and Identity and plays a significant roll in upholding the Duquesne ideals documented in the Mission Statement.
 Spiritan Campus Ministry is much more than a group of individuals or an agenda of programs or opportunities for service.
 It is the Spirit of Duquesne Universit; the Spirit that moves, that leads, that guides.

 SCM serves all students, faculty and staff, whatever their faith, by helping them understand and engage the University mission and Spiritan tradition so they can share it with each other, their communities and the world beyond.